Telios-org/nebula-drive/README.md

 Nebula drives come with a handful of useful features like:
 - __Shareable over company firewalls and mobile networks__: The P2P network runs on [Hyperswarm](https://github.com/hyperswarm/hyperswarm) which has the ability to hole-punch through most company firewalls and mobile connections.
+- __Full Text Search__: Create encrypted full text search indexes on top of Hypercores.
 - __Access Control__: Control access to each file by sharing the file's hash and the drive's discovery key.
-- __Multiwriter__: Drives can have multiple peers with write access by sharing and adding eachother's diff keys.
+- __Multiwriter__: Drives can have multiple peers with write access by exchanging eachother's keys.
 - __Collections__: Along with files, drives can create and share simple key value btree databases built on [Hyperbee](https://github.com/hypercore-protocol/hyperbee).
 Collections also have the option to be encrypted with a secret key.

 ### TODOs:
 - [x] Connect to drives behind corporate firewalls and mobile networks
 - [x] Create and share key value databases between peers
 - [x] Upgrade multiwriter to Hypercore v10
+- [x] Full text search
 - [ ] Share files by only their hash much like [IPFS](https://docs.ipfs.io/concepts/how-ipfs-works/)
 - [ ] Upgrade access control to limit sharing by a peer's public key
 - [ ] Turn an existing directory into a drive and watch for changes